coalstevens/CHIP8Emulator/README.md

-# Project Name
+# CHIP8 Emulator

-A brief description of your project.

-## Installation

-Instructions on how to install and run the project.

-## Usage

-Examples or details on how to use the project.
+The classic first emulator project.
+The real challenge is trying to figure out how to use SDL!